-F. Wall Control Thermostat Installation
+H. Wall Control Thermostat Installation

-1. When mounting the wall control thermostat on the wall, be sure to follow your thermostat wall control's installation instructions carefully.
+When mounting the wall control thermostat on the wall, be sure to follow your wall control's installation instructions carefully.

 NOTE: The wall control thermostat should be mounted on an inside wall and not in direct line with the appliance convection air.